 If you crammed the writing into a weekend for a class project or paper, that’s what we make sure you do.

 There is no unified answer.
 According to the current research, our brain is good for the 4-5 hours of intense high-cognitive-demand thinking per day.
-It includes most academic writing, especially generating new words, data collection, and analysis work.
+It includes most of the work on your papers (from a simple essay to PhD dissertations), especially generating new words, planning and collecting data, analysis work and proofreading.
 But various writing techniques keep you empowered to work on your project.